-Visiting Antequera offers travellers around 50 places of interest
+A visit to Antequera offers travellers around fifty places to see

-In this article you will find the essential information to visit Antequera :
+In this article you will find the essential information about the best things to see in Antequera :

 - A few words about Antequera and Andalucia